 Go and watch the video and make a few practice ones from scrap paper, the pages of old magazines are good, then come back when you are an octahedron making expert!
 It's not a difficult shape to make so once you have made 3 or 4 you will be able to make them without instructions.

-Now you are ready for the real thing, let's start with these white, gold and pastel geometric ornaments.
+Now you are ready for the real thing, let's get started making beautiful geometric ornaments.

 To make one you will need: